Tourist attractions in Scotland are all currently closed due to lockdown (January 2021).

 The Malt Room is tucked in the alleyway leading to the Victorian Market in Church Street.
 It was the first dedicated whisky bar in Inverness.
 It also has a tasting room for private bookings.

 Inverness-based, family-owned 5 Star tour company WOW Scotland will be offering guided tours in their well-appointed 30-seater mini-coaches.
-Sit back and enjoy their Whisky Tour - this carefully crafted itinerary will enable you to experience the best of Speyside and Highland whiskies in one day with visits to Tomatin, Glenfarclas, Cragganmore and the Speyside Cooperage.
-Available on selected dates in 2021.
+Sit back and enjoy their Whisky Tour - this carefully crafted itinerary will enable you to experience the best of Speyside and Highland whiskies in one day with visits to Tomatin Distillery, Glenfarclas Distillery, Glen Moray Distillery and the Speyside Cooperage.
+They are hoping to operate this on certain dates from April to September 2021.

 Whisky festival © VisitScotland / Paul Tomkins